frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 [SCORM 1.2](https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/) does not provide any explicit mechanism to indicate (to the LMS) the learner’s progress as a percentage value, nor minutes remaining.

-When learning content is packaged as one SCO, the Learning Management System (LMS) such as Totara Learn receives the status of the SCO as a whole — it does not receive detailed information about the content or progress inside the SCO.
+When learning content is packaged as one SCO, the LMS (such as Totara) receives the status of the SCO as a whole — it does not receive detailed information about the content or progress inside the SCO.
 At most, the LMS is aware whether a SCORM for a given learner is not started, in progress, or complete.

 #### What about SCORM Objectives?